spbail/git-intro-workshop/README.md

 ### Course Created by:  [Reshama Shaikh](https://reshamas.github.io) | [@reshamas](https://twitter.com/reshamas)

-This is a fork of Reshama's workshop by Sam Bail with minimal modifications.
+This is a fork of Reshama's workshop by Sam Bail with some modifications.

 ---